bdist/bdist-workspace/README.md

-# bdist/db-workspace
+# bdist/workspace

-This repository provides containerized applications and microservices for the Databases Course @ Instituto Superior Técnico.
+This repository provides containerized applications and microservices for the Informations Systems and Databases Course @ Instituto Superior Técnico.

 This guide helps setting up a workspace environment for completing lab classes, which includes a database management system and other auxiliary services.
-_Note:_ Lab guides are updated to reflect this workspace environment.

 Services provided include: